 In my current position at Woodbury University in Los Angeles, I teach courses such as Film History I and II, Media History, World Cinema, Introduction to Film Studies, Gender Studies, Media & the Environment, Screen Comedy, and the Senior Seminar.
-In fall 2021, I’ll be teaching a new course on Media Authorship focusing on the careers of Alfred Hitchcock and Ida Lupino.
+In fall 2021, I taught a new course on Media Authorship focusing on the careers of Alfred Hitchcock and Ida Lupino.
 I am also the Chair of the newly renamed program in Media Studies.

 Previously, I taught in the Film Studies Program at the University of Colorado Boulder, where I earned tenure in 2013.
 At CU Boulder, I taught Film History I and II, Documentary Film, Film Noir, Melodrama, Women and Film, British Cinema, Cinema and Landscape, Cinema and the Historical Avant-Garde, Film Theory, and advanced seminars in Media Historiography and Color in Film.

 Before that, I taught as a Visiting Assistant Professor at UC Riverside for two years.
 I have also taught as an adjunct instructor at the University of Southern California, UCLA, and CalArts.

 - Silent cinema, classical Hollywood cinema, nonfiction film, experimental film

 - Environmental humanities